|Nikki Toyama-Szeto, Executive Director

 |Alyssa Sickle, Administrative Coordinator

 Alyssa joined the ESA staff after more than 10 years of working with faith-based volunteer and mission programs, focusing on fundraising, event planning, and membership support.
 After graduating from the University of Maryland, she served as a collegiate missions assistant in France with Greater Europe Mission, and she has participated in and led a variety of short-term service trips.
 She is thrilled to support ESA’s initiatives that promote God’s love and justice.
+She lives in Maryland with her husband and two young children.

 |Sarah Withrow King, Co-Director, CreatureKind